 World famous in New Zealand (since ages ago) and typically known as L&P. This soft drink is named after a small town called Paeroa located at the base of the Coromandel Peninsula.
 Many kiwis swear by this drink to help cure a hangover!
 Watch out for the giant bottle in Paeroa when you drive between Hot Water Beach and Waitomo.

 11. Wine and Beer

 New Zealand has some of the best wines in the world.
-Our climate and flat and fertile soil makes for awesome grape growing.
+Our climate and flat and fertile soil make for awesome grape growing.
 There are many wineries throughout New Zealand, and most of our supermarkets have local wines for pretty reasonable prices.
 We also know how to brew some pretty quality beer.
-With a massive rise in craft beers recently, New Zealanders are jumping on the bandwagon.
-There's so many different breweries opening up throughout the country for you to try as you travel around.
+With a massive rise in craft beers recently, there are so many different breweries opening up throughout the country for you to try.

 With more sheep than people living on our island nation, it's not surprising that lamb is readily available to eat.
-Kiwi's know how to cook em, and you will find Lamb available throughout the country in many different dishes, from burgers and pies to sunday roast and curries, a real kiwi flavour.
+Kiwi's know how to cook em, and you will find Lamb available in many different dishes, from burgers and pies to Sunday roast and curries, a real kiwi favourite.

 What list of New Zealand foods would be complete without a shoutout to the classic Meringue topped with your choice of blueberries, strawberries and of course, the Kiwifruit?
 Despite what the Aussies say, Kiwi's created the pav a long time ago!